mattcoffyn/Seque-MIDI-Sequencer-for-Grid/README.md

 # Seque

 Seque is a polyphonic, 8-step sequencer profile for the Grid EN16 MIDI controller from Intech Studio.
 Uses multiple counters / timers triggered by a global timer in the system events to send up to 8 MIDI notes at independent intervals.
-WIP but contributions / forks are welcome!

 ## Video Demo